-Loss on additional acquisition cost in shares to HHE
+Loss on additional compensation to HHE

 We recorded a loss on additional acquisition cost in shares to HHE of \$6.0 million during the year ended December 31, 2022.
 The Company issued additional 5 million shares to HHE for the substantial loss in value for the share consideration during the acquisition of HHE in 2021.